wj32/PatchPae2/readme.txt

 that you have the latest version of the kernel.

 == Compiling ==
-To compile PatchPae2, you need to get Process Hacker from processhacker.sourceforge.net and build it.
+To compile PatchPae2, you need to get Process Hacker and build it.
 The directory structure should look like this:
  * ...\ProcessHacker2\lib\...
  * ...\ProcessHacker2\phlib\...